Knut Sondre Sæbø

 If we view addiction as entrenchment of ideas (in the broad sense), why can't you have conflict between implicit and explicit preferences, which are both short-term preferences?
 Something in your body is addicted to a substance, but you could simultaneously, consciously, not want to take the substance because you don't like how it feels.

-#3561·Erik Orrje, 18 days agoAlways, because of the underlying uncertainty about the future.
+#3561·Erik Orrje, about 1 month agoAlways, because of the underlying uncertainty about the future.
 Please criticise!

 If we view addiction as entrenchment of ideas (in the broad sense), why can't you have conflict between implicit and explicit preferences, which are both short-term preferences?
 Something in your body is addicted to a substance, but you could simultaneously, consciously, not want to take the substance because you don't like how it feels.